Toloka/docs-tolokers/en/common/profile.md

 {% elsif platform == "ios" %} Open the **{{ mobile_ios_profile }}** page and click **{{ mobile_ios_profile_edit_button }}**.
 {% elsif platform == "android" %} Open **{{ mobile_android_settings }}**, go to the **{{ mobile_android_profile }}** section, and click **{{ mobile_android_edit }}**.
 {% endif %}

+{% note info %}

+If the selected language has already been confirmed by the test, you can't replace it with another one or delete it.

+{% endnote %}

+## Change username {#login}

+Toloka is linked to your Yandex ID account, so you can't change your username.

 ## Add a profile picture {#avatar}